Allhush/cs30-major-project/proposal.md

 - multiple troop types with different attacks
   - sword troop
     - short range troop that will have higher health
-  - archer
-    - long range troop that will have higher damage but lower health
-  - healer
+ - Spearman
-    - will be able to heal nearby friendly troops
+    - longer range than the sword troop, but less effective at close range
 - multiple enemy types with different attacks
   - zombie
     - standard enemy
   - skeleton
     - higher damage than zombie but lower health
-  - buff monster
-    - higher health
-    - higher damage
-    - more rare(possibly miniboss at lvl 3?)
 - Waves that become more difficult over time
   - more monsters
-  - monsters have more health
   - increased monster variation
-- at least 5 waves
-- at least 1 boss monster at wave 5
+- at least 1 boss monster
-  - unique attack
-  - healing factor?
-  - cool sprite
 - ability to move troops to desired areas
   - select troops and move them to a certain areas
   - place troops where you want pn screen
 - sound effects
   - sword slash
+  - spear clank
-   - bow release
+  - zombie groan
-   - healing aura
+  - skeleton clink